 - A first-time DUI conviction can result in a $1,000 fine plus numerous “penalty enhancement” fees, up to six months in jail, probation and a driver’s license suspension of up to six months.

 - A second-time DUI conviction can result in similar fines and fees as the first-time DUI, a year in jail or under house arrest and a two-year license suspension.

 - A third-time DUI conviction can result in fines and penalty enhancement fees, a year of jail time, a three-year license suspension, mandatory probation and attendance at a DUI school.

 If someone is injured or killed in your drunk driving accident, you could be charged with felonies like vehicular manslaughter or second-degree murder.

-Our firm serves clients in Alameda and San Mateo counties and all across the Bay Area from our office in Hayward.
-Call our skilled criminal defense lawyer 510-871-0800 for a free consultation, or contact us through our online form.
+Philip A. Schnayerson, Criminal Defense Attorney, serves clients in Alameda and San Mateo counties and all across the Bay Area from our office in Hayward.
+Call our skilled criminal defense lawyer at 510-887-7445 for a free consultation, or contact us through our online form.